pkinoshi/telecom_customer_churn/README.md

 ✅ Build a Predictive Churn Model: Your data is your most powerful asset.
 Use AI and machine learning to predict which customers are likely to leave.
 Don’t wait for churn to happen—predict it, prevent it.

-🚨 We’ve built a model to do exactly that.
+🚨 I’ve built a model to do exactly that.

 ✨ Key Highlights: